 Fresh from claiming their first UK Number 1 album, Blink-182 return with their ninth studio album, aptly titled Nine.
 The band have teamed with Pharrell this time around to produce some of the 15-strong tracklist.

 Keane - Cause and Effect - September 20

 After frontman Tom Chaplin released two solo albums, Keane are returning with a new record in 2019 called Cause and Effect.
+The band's fifth LP features the singles The Way I Feel and Love Too Much.
 All of Keane's studio albums have reached Number 1 on the Official Albums Chart.

 Mika - My Name Is Michael Holbrook - October 4

 Mika's fifth album is incoming!
 It's been four and a half years since he released his previous record No Place In Heaven, and while he's been keeping busy over on the French edition of The Voice, the singer finally returns with a new album this October.
 Lead single Ice Cream is available now.

 Elbow - Giants of All Sizes - October 11

 After their last album went to Number 1, can Elbow scoop two chart-toppers in a row?
 Giants of All Sizes was recorded in Hamburg, a new experience for the Guy Garvey-fronted four piece.
 He's described the album as "a bleak record, but it has a huge, if bruised, heart."
 Sounds like the Elbow we all know and love.